DA0M912/ExCord/README.en.md

 - Toggling **Edit Mode** on shows a blue border box over the overlay, along with check (✓) / cancel (✕) buttons in the bottom-right corner.
 - **Moving position**: Click anywhere inside the border box with the left mouse button and drag to move the entire overlay wherever you like.
-- **Resizing**: In the current version, there's no way to resize the overlay by dragging it directly — instead, you set the exact position and size by typing numbers into the **X / Y / Width / Height** fields below.
+- **Resizing**: You can either drag the overlay directly, or set the exact position and size by typing numbers into the **X / Y / Width / Height** fields below.
 Values are reflected on the overlay in real time.
   - X, Y: The overlay's coordinates (in pixels), measured from the top-left of the screen.
   - Width, Height: The overlay's width/height (in pixels, minimum 80).
 - **✓ (Check) button**: Saves the current position/size as-is and exits edit mode.